Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 Deploying international forces to support establishing a Palestinian state was previously proposed throughout the war, but Israel has opposed the idea.

+U.S. special envoy Steve Witkoff met with the Qatari prime minister in Spain on Saturday to discuss new efforts.

-Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press writers Fatma Khaled in Cairo and Charlotte Graham-Mclay contributed from Wellington, New Zealand.
+Metz reported from Jerusalem and Magdy from Cairo.
+Associated Press writers Fatma Khaled in Cairo and Charlotte Graham-Mclay in Wellington, New Zealand, contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war